Tenkiv/Tekdaqc-Android-Library/CONTRIBUTING.md

 Pull Request Guidelines
 -----------------------

-* Changes should be tested with the [Tekdaqc Android Manager](https://github.com/Tenkiv/Tekdaqc-Android-Manager)
 * Affected public classes and functions should have accurate Javadoc.
 We will use this to update the API docs.
 * Affected documentation, such as tutorials, should be clearly noted in the pull request description so that the collaborators can update them.
 * Source code formatting should be hygienic: